Kingmaker Workflow Management

 shifts = None

 Here, the wlcg_path option should be set to the same path, as the base path in the KingMaker_law.cfg.
-The different htconddor_ parameters have to be adopted according to the requirements of the batch system.
-For the two tasks, that are run remotely, different job requirements can be set.
+The different htcondor_ parameters have to be adopted according to the requirements of the batch system.
+For the different tasks, that are run remotely, different job requirements can be set.
 The files_per_task option defines the number of files to be processed per task.
+The number of files per task can also be customly set to a specific sample type via the custom_files_per_task option.
+This will overwrite the default value set by files_per_task for the specified sample type, e.g. custom_files_per_task = {"ttbar": 3, "wjets": 20}.
+The sample types are defined in the [KingMaker database](https://github.com/KIT-CMS/KingMaker_sample_database).
 The scopes and shifts options define the scopes and shifts to be used.
 These two parameters can also be provided as command line arguments, which is the recommended way.
+Here CROWNRun and CROWNFriends as an example:

 [CROWNRun]